-The emergency management minor complements the skills you gain in your major discipline by providing knowledge of emergency management, including disaster planning and operations and allocation of limited resources.
+The emergency management minor complements the skills you gain in your major discipline by providing knowledge of emergency management, including disaster planning and operations, continuity of operations, risk management, and allocation of limited resources.

-If you complete your undergraduate degree at UMGC with a minor in emergency management, a vertical pathway between UMGC's undergraduate and graduate programs in that field allows you to reduce your total coursework for the Master of Science in Management with a specialization in emergency management at UMGC by 6 credits (two courses).
+If you complete your undergraduate degree at UMGC with a minor in emergency management, an accelerated pathway between UMGC's undergraduate and graduate programs in that field allows you to reduce your total coursework for the Master of Science in Management with a specialization in emergency management at UMGC by 6 credits (two courses).
 Details are on p.
-20.
+20-21.